2021 Executive Committee Elections

 Gary Baker was born in Stuttgart, Germany, home of Porsche, and spent his first 16 years there.
 As a child he enjoyed watching Porsches pass through his hometown dreaming that some-day he would own one.
 That dream came true with his first Porsche 928.
 He owned it for many decades before selling it to an avid Porsche enthusiast in Florida in 2018.
 Gary has also owned a 996, a Cayenne and currently owns a 991.

 Gary first joined PCA in 2008 as a member of the Potomac, The Founders’ Region, and is currently Vice President.
-Over the past 12 years, he has served as Secretary, Autocross Chair, Club Race Chair, and became a Nationally Certified High Performance Driver Education (DE) Instructor in 2013.
+Over the past 12 years, he has served as Secretary, Autocross Chair, Club Race Chair, and became a PCA National High Performance Driver Education (DE) Instructor in 2013.

 You will find multiple division titles and championships for the PCA Autocross program in Gary’s name.
 His enthusiasm for PCA events makes it easy for him to recruit new PCA members, another thing he loves to do.